talon-one/talon_one.rb/docs/ManagementApi.md

 Export giveaway codes of a giveaway pool

-Download a CSV file containing the giveaway codes of a specific giveaway pool.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the giveaway codes of a specific giveaway pool.  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).
 The CSV file contains the following columns:  - `id`: The internal ID of the giveaway. - `poolid`: The internal ID of the giveaway pool. - `code`: The giveaway code. - `startdate`: The validity start date in RFC3339 of the giveaway (can be empty). - `enddate`: The validity end date in RFC3339 of the giveaway (can be empty). - `attributes`: Any custom attributes associated with the giveaway code (can be empty). - `used`: An indication of whether the giveaway is already awarded. - `importid`: The ID of the import which created the giveaway. - `created`: The creation time of the giveaway code. - `profileintegrationid`: The third-party integration ID of the customer    profile that was awarded the giveaway.
 Can be empty if the giveaway was not    awarded. - `profileid`: The internal ID of the customer profile that was awarded the    giveaway.
 Can be empty if the giveaway was not awarded or an internal ID    does not exist.

 ### Example